dappforce/subsocial-docs/docs/develop/zero-to-hero/twitter-dapp/Styling.md

     }
   ```

-5. Last step, update the following scripts in package.json:
+5. Update the following scripts in package.json:

   ```ts
     "scripts": {